Java runtime error with JNI -

 do following, x="hellonative".

-- give library filename following system-dependent standard. on linux, name library libx.so.
+- give library filename following system-dependent standard. on linux, name library

-- set java.library.pathsystem property directory containing library.
+java.library.pathsystem property directory containing library. - call

-- call system.loadlibrary("x")"x" cross-platform part of library name above.
+system.loadlibrary("x")"x" cross-platform part of library name above.

 you named library hellonative.so; change libhellonative.so.